Nada Surf: 2010s

 In 2010, the band released If I Had a Hi-Fi, an album of covers including songs by the likes of Depeche Mode, Kate Bush, Spoon, and The Go-Betweens.
 Milwaukee noise rock band IfIHadAHiFi reciprocally titled their next album Nada Surf EP+3.

-In 2012, Nada Surf released The Stars Are Indifferent to Astronomy, an album which included the single "Waiting for Something" and introduced former Guided by Voices guitarist Doug Gillard as a fourth band member.
+In January 2012, Nada Surf released The Stars Are Indifferent to Astronomy, an album that included the single "Waiting for Something".

-In 2012, Caws, who had moved to England, recorded acoustic versions of five of the songs from The Stars Are Indifferent to Astronomy as b-sides, in collaboration with record producer Lee Russell.
+Later in 2012, Caws, who had moved to England, recorded acoustic versions of five of the songs from The Stars Are Indifferent to Astronomy as b-sides, in collaboration with record producer Lee Russell.
 The material was released as The Dulcitone Files EP.
 The group released a compilation of rarities called B-Sides in 2014.

 Nada Surf's eighth studio album, You Know Who You Are, with an official release date of March 4, 2016, was released for streaming in late February 2016.

 In 2018, for the fifteenth anniversary of Let Go, the charity album Standing at the Gates: The Songs of Nada Surf's Let Go was released to benefit the ACLU and The Pablove Foundation.
 It consists of tracks from the band's 2002 album, covered by various artists, including the Long Winters, Ed Harcourt, Ron Gallo, Rogue Wave, Holly Miranda, and Aimee Mann.

 2020s

 In November 2019, Nada Surf announced that their ninth studio album, Never Not Together, would be released via Barsuk Records (US) and City Slang (UK) on February 7, 2020.
 At the time of the announcement, they released a new single and lyric video, "Something I Should Do".
 According to the band, their experience while celebrating the 15th anniversary of Let Go in 2017 pushed them into a different creative mindset.
 They recorded many demos before thinning down the selection in an effort to find focus.
 The band also announced a major world tour to celebrate the album's release, starting on January 14 in Seattle, before moving through the US and also encompassing dates in the UK, Germany, Spain, Ireland, the Netherlands, Belgium, Austria, Italy, Switzerland, Sweden, Norway, and Denmark.
 Another single followed in December, entitled "Looking for You", accompanied by a music video directed by the band themselves.

 Nada Surf opened the new decade with a single release, "So Much Love", on January 8, the third from Never Not Together.
 It garnered Rolling Stone's attention, who reviewed the single favorably.
 Double J in Australia added it and the previous single "Something I Should Do" to their playlist.
 On January 15, Nada Surf began their Never Not Together world tour at Neptune Theatre in Seattle.

+On May 14, 2024, Nada Surf announced that their new album, titled Moon Mirror, would be released on September 13.

+Musical style

+Nada Surf have been described as both an indie rock and "melodic" alternative rock band, with their lyrics characterized as "witty and literate".
+They have also been classified as part of "nerd rock revival", along with Weezer, Superdrag, and Cake.